 Next up was Riversport Adventures!
 It was time for some adventure!
 Riversport is an outdoor whitewater rafting center.
 On the premises they also have the Sky Trail course and ziplining.
 We started by having a training session all about how to do the whitewater rafting.
 They taught us how to use our paddle, put on our gear and what to do if we fell out of the raft.
 I have to say I was totally game to go rafting, but I started to get a little nervous after they gave us all the safety precautions!
 Luckily, we went on the course three times and none of us fell out!

 It was a super fun experience because we got to raft with my friend Samantha from Go French Yourself.
-(She will also have a 48 hour Oklahoma City guide coming out soon where they did some different things.)
+(She also has a 48 hour OKC guide more focused on eats and drinks.)
 But going to Riversport with a group of friends seems like a fun outing for a celebration, friends day out or even a community building activity.

 After the rafting we headed over for some more fun at the Sky Trail course for ziplining.
 I had full intentions on ziplining.
 I mean I did it in Hawaii.
 However, once I got all attached and up two flights out of six I chickened out!
 Down I went.
 Ryan always loves adventure though so away he went!